gmcmillan100/docs/ip-routing-cheatsheet.md

 You said you changed it to H.261, but the sdp file hasn't changes.

 So I've to leave now.
-I've shown that claytons mcast is getting to procket and that its now a question of getting the right applications on both ends to deal with things properly.
+I've shown that claytons mcast is getting to Packet rocket and that its now a question of getting the right applications on both ends to deal with things properly.